 Buddy programs are used to develop student connectedness.
 Preps have a Year 5 Buddy and meet with each other regularly for fun and meaningful activities, starting during the previous year’s transition program.
 Ensuring that each year level presents new challenges andpresents a range of special activities is a focus.
 A range of programs are provided to enhance and support student wellbeing: Lunchtime Clubs, sporting activities and performing arts opportunities.

 Student leadership is highly valued and all students in Years 5 and 6 have leadership training in either Peer Support or Peer Mediation.
-School Captains and Sport, Arts and Library Captains are elected in Year 6 to provide positive role models within the school and opportunities for student leadership growth.
+School Captains and Sport, ICT, Spanish, Performing Arts, Visual Art and Library Captains are elected in Year 6 to provide positive role models within the school and opportunities for student leadership growth.
 The Student Representative Council, with cross school representation, is an active group who provide opportunities for student feedback and support a range of student related charities.

 Supporting our school community is our wonderful Chaplain, Julie Reiher from ACCESS ministries, who has supported many children and families at Regency Park over several years.